 The Board’s Minutes are published on our website along with the Reports that have helped inform these decisions.
 We aim to comply with most aspects of the Government’s Transparency Code for those Smaller Authorities that are not externally audited, and have also implemented the following policies to explain the types of information we have and when we can make this info. available, if requested: Data Protection Policy, Document Retention/Destruction Policy and our Freedom of Information Publication Scheme.
 Most information is freely available and can be accessed from our website.
 Other news and live updates are regularly communicated through Twitter, Instagram and our Facebook page, in accordance with the Board’s Information Security and Systems – Acceptable Use Policy.

-Following closure of the Audit Commission on 31 March 2015 and expiration of the current audit contracts, the Government’s Specified Person (Smaller Authorities Audit Appointments Ltd) will appoint an External Auditor each year to audit the Board’s Accounts and governance arrangements (the Appointed Auditor).
+Following closure of the Audit Commission on 31 March 2015 and expiration of its audit contracts, the Government’s Specified Person (Smaller Authorities Audit Appointments Ltd) now appoints an External Auditor each year to audit the Board’s Accounts and governance arrangements (the Appointed Auditor).
 The Appointed Auditor reports directly to the Board and therefore provides independent assurance to the Board and its stakeholders that the Accounts have been prepared in accordance with proper practices and that governance arrangements are sufficiently robust.
 Furthermore the Internal Auditor checks that the Board’s management team are fully complying with these governance arrangements and reports directly to the Board on this every year.
 All of the Board’s business processes are ISO 9001 and 14001 quality assured.